 Please call 419-530-2888 with any questions regarding the NYSP Program!

-Despite the loss of federal funding over the past several years, the University of Toeldo has continued to operate an NYSP camp for local youth each summer, albeit on a somewhat smaller scale.
-2013 marks the 44th Anniversary of the NYSP and showcases the university's dedication to its community's young people.
+Despite the loss of federal funding over the past several years, the University of Toledo has continued to operate an NYSP camp for local youth each summer, albeit on a somewhat smaller scale.
+2014 marks the 45th Anniversary of the NYSP and showcases the university's dedication to its community's young people.
 It was a successful summer camp and we are gearing up for 2015.

 Annually, we have been providing approximately 550 at-risk Toledo youth with enrichment and sports programs that have not only benefited the participants but also the entire community.
 The lack of federal support has forced us to drop the number of youth we serve down to about 250; despite this and other obstacles, we have continued to make a remarkable difference in the lives of our Toledo youth by providing them with a positive, nurturing and safe social and learning environment necessary for a successful future.